La Mirada, California: Education

 The city is home to one private higher education institution, Biola University.

-According city's 2017 Demographic Overview (which is collected from sources deemed reliable, including US Census, ESRI, GCR Marketing Network, Claritas, HDL and city, state & county data), approximately 26.23% of the population have some college education, 9.8% have an associate degree, 20.08% have a Bachelor's degree, 8.05% have a Master's Degree, and 1.05% have a Doctorate Degree.
+According to the city's 2017 Demographic Overview (which is collected from sources deemed reliable, including US Census, ESRI, GCR Marketing Network, Claritas, HDL and city, state & county data), approximately 26.23% of the population have some college education, 9.8% have an associate degree, 20.08% have a Bachelor's degree, 8.05% have a Master's Degree, and 1.05% have a Doctorate Degree.

 Transportation

 Metrolink operates commuter rail service on this right-of-way; the nearest stations to La Mirada are Buena Park and Norwalk/Santa Fe Springs.
 Public transportation is provided by the Los Angeles County Metropolitan Transportation Authority (Metro), Norwalk Transit, and Montebello Bus Lines.
 The LA Metro route 460 bus connects to downtown Los Angeles and Crypto.com Arena.

 The main arterial streets running west-to-east are Rosecrans Avenue, Alondra Boulevard, and Imperial Highway.
 The main arterial streets running south-to-north are Valley View Avenue, La Mirada Boulevard, and Santa Gertrudes Avenue.
 Leffingwell Road runs along the north end of the city, and Artesia Boulevard runs along the south end of the city.
 Interstate 5 passes briefly through the southwest corner of the city, while Beach Boulevard (SR 39) passes briefly through the east end of the city.

 Freight railroad traffic through the city is handled by BNSF Railway on its right-of-way in the southwest portion of the city.
 Union Pacific Railroad operates a rail line along Interstate 5 and serves the southern industrial areas south of I-5.

-An construction Iwatani station planned for hydrogen highway.
+Construction of an Iwatani station in La Mirada is planned for hydrogen highway.